Harry-KIT/Opencv_awesome_things/Object_Detection_By_Color/README.md

 # If you use MacOS, you need to install this following python libraries
-pip install opencv-contrib-python
+1)pip install opencv-contrib-python

-pip install opencv-python-headless
+2)pip install opencv-python-headless

+Thanks for Himanshu Tripathi's youtube video